dianavillacorta10/BI_LW1_BASIC_SALES/README.md

   The Electronics category performs the best, making $90,000 in sales, which is 40.82% of the total.

 - **Are sales consistent across dates?**
   No, sales are very inconsistent.
-They dropped a lot, from about $80,000 in 2024 to around $10,000 in 2025.

 - **Business recommendation:**
   Investigate why sales dropped almost 87% in 2025.
 Focus marketing on the West and East regions, and on Electronics and Furniture, since these bring in the most sales.